Thorndon Country Park

 How to pay

-Discover the Explorer Pass season ticket to save money.
+Discover the annual Explorer Pass season ticket from just over £1.63 a week to save on multiple visit.

-Money from parking is used to maintain the park and protect its wildlife.
-You can now buy parking online through MiPermit.
+Money from car parking is ultimately reinvested to maintain the park and protect its wildlife.

 At this place